casefabric/guide/docs/api/case-file.md

 ---

 ## Case File
-Cafienne has a somewhat opiniated implementation of the CMMN Case File concept.
+CaseFabric has a somewhat opiniated implementation of the CMMN Case File concept.
 It interprets JSON documents and applies name based mappings to feed the Case File.
 Both properties and children of a Case File item can be put in the same JSON document, in an attempt to provide a developer friendly format.

 ## Retrieving the Case File